University of Wisconsin Data Science DegreeUniversity of Wisconsin Data Science Degree

 Advance Your Data Science Career

 Big data presents big opportunities—for you and for your potential employers.
-With a University of Wisconsin Master of Science in Data Science or a Graduate Certificate in Data Science, you can open new doors to professional advancement and personal satisfaction.
-As a student in the UW Data Science online programs, you will be able to use the skills you learn immediately to solve real-world challenges in your own organization, and upon graduation, you will enjoy expanded career opportunities in this emerging field.
+With a University of Wisconsin Master of Science in Data Science or Graduate Certificate in Data Science, you can open new doors to professional advancement and personal satisfaction.
+As a student in the UW Data Science online programs, you will be able to use the skills you learn immediately to solve real-world challenges in your own organization.
+Upon graduation, you will enjoy expanded career opportunities in this emerging field.

 What’s Next?